gnosis/dex-docs/docs/intro.md

 Coincidence of Wants (CoWs) are one of the most, if not the most, innovative aspects of the protocol, but what exactly are they?
 CoWs are settlements which share liquidity across all orders who have matching limit prices.
 Rather than an AMM or an CLOB, Gnosis Protocol v2 uses batch auctions as a core mechanism to facilitate CoWs.
 Using batch auctions leads to better prices for the individual traders as well as offering big savings, in terms of gas fees optimization and liquidity provider fees.
 Additionally, because of Batch Auction uniform clearing prices and CoWs not needing access to on-chain liquidity, Gnosis Protocol v2 is able to offer the user a level of MEV protection that can not be achieved by any other protocol.

-CowSwap is a proof-of-concept dapp (decentralized application) built on Gnosis Protocol v2 (GPv2) with the aim of establishing itself as the META DEX Aggregator.
-CowSwap offers the decentralized finance community a teaser of the capabilities of GPv2  through testing upcoming features while the upside of having heavily subsidized gas fee trades for the moment.
+CowSwap is the first trading interface built on top of Gnosis Protocol v2.
+It acts as Meta DEX aggregator, giving the users the best price across the aggregators or AMMs depending on which one is the most liquid venue for the trades within a batch.

-In GPv2, instead of using a central operator or a constant function market maker to determine trade settlements, the protocol uses a "party" called solver, who is the party in charge of providing the settlement solution to the batch auctions.
-Solvers compete against each other to submit the most optimal batch settlement solution and each time a solver submits a successful batch settlement solution, the protocol rewards them with 1 GNO, meaning that the protocol rewards solvers for solving the batch auction optimization problem.
+In GPv2, instead of using a central operator or a constant function market maker to determine trade settlements, the protocol uses a “party” called solver, who is the party in charge of providing the settlement solution to the batch auctions.
+Solvers compete against each other to submit the most optimal batch settlement solution and each time a solver submits a successful batch settlement solution, the protocol rewards them with tokens, meaning that the protocol rewards solvers for solving the batch auction optimization problem.
 Anyone can become a solver, although, in order to become one, there are certain requirements:

--   To become a solver, an Ethereum address needs to deposit a bond of 100 GNO tokens to GnosisDAO.
+-   To become a solver, an Ethereum address needs to deposit a bond in the form of tokens.
+Asset type and amounts are pending to be defined by the GnosisDAO or GnosisProtocolDAO.

--   Once the 100 GNO tokens have been staked (locked up), GnosisDAO has to vote to approve or reject the Ethereum address that will identify the solver.
+-   Once the tokens have been staked (locked up), GnosisDAO/GnosisProtocolDAO has to vote to approve or reject the Ethereum address that will identify the solver.
 If the vote is successful, the solvers Ethereum address will be included in the allowlist (verification) solvers contract.

--   Additionally, a solver must have the technical knowledge to create the appropriate batch settlement solutions or take the risk of being slashed by the GnosisDAO for wrongdoing.
+-   Additionally, a solver must have the technical knowledge to create the appropriate batch settlement solutions or take the risk of being slashed by the GnosisDAO/GnosisProtocolDAO for wrongdoing.

 Benefits
 --------

 Gnosis protocol v2 has a wide range of benefits, both technical and functional, but to sum it up, here are the main benefits it brings to the ecosystem:

--   Fully permissionless DEX on which anyone can trade any tokens and build integrations;
+-   Fully permissionless Meta DEX Aggregator on which anyone can trade any tokens and build integrations;

 -   First implementation (2nd iteration) of batch auctions promoting fair uniform clearing prices;